apache/accumulo-examples/docs/classpath.md

 This example shows how to use per table classpaths.
 The example leverages a test jar which contains a Filter that supresses rows containing "foo".
 The example shows copying the FooFilter.jar into HDFS and then making an Accumulo table reference that jar.
+For this example, a directory, `/user1/lib`, is assumed to exist in HDFS.

+Create `/user1/lib` in HDFS if it does not exist.

+    hadoop fs -mkdir -p /user1/lib

 Execute the following command in the shell.
+Note that the `FooFilter.jar` is located within the Accumulo source distribution.

     $ hadoop fs -copyFromLocal /path/to/accumulo/test/src/main/resources/FooFilter.jar /user1/lib